 6. High costs & resource requirements

-The problem: AI vendors are charging enterprise prices for tools that might not deliver value for months.
-Between the software costs, implementation fees, training expenses, and time investment, teams are looking at six-figure commitments before they know if the tool even works.
+The problem: AI vendors are charging enterprise prices for tools that may take months to deliver value.
+Between the software costs, implementation fees, training expenses, and time investment, teams face six-figure commitments while the tool's value remains unproven.

-Part of the problem is that everyone's slapping "AI" on their pricing to justify higher costs, as one of our respondents told us:
+Part of the problem is vendors adding 'AI' labels to justify higher prices, as one of our respondents told us:

-“AI is on a massive hype cycle; most software companies are claiming to be AI, very few are, it's a buzzword that everyone is using often without any legitimacy.
+“AI is on a massive hype cycle; most software companies are claiming to be AI, very few qualify, making it a buzzword that companies use for marketing purposes rather than technical accuracy.
 It's just a way to try and get interest in your product.” - Senior Marketing Manager, 10,000 employees, SaaS/software

 Warning signs: Your AI tool costs are eating up a significant portion of your sales tech budget, you're paying for advanced features that your team rarely uses, or you're spending more time managing the AI system than benefiting from it.